 Figures for disability hate crime in Croydon shows that the number had been dropping throughout 2017/2018 and is now stabilising at around the low 400 mark.
-The current year's performance so far is showing a consistent monthly decline in the numbers reported on the previous year.
+The latest financial year's performance shows a consistent monthly decline in the numbers reported compared to the same periods in the previous year.